nazim7869/codesoft02/README.md

 # codesoft02
-this is mine project of fitness web
+This is codesoft web project